Neverwinter Nights: Kingmaker: Plot

 The game starts as the player character (PC) awakens on a battlefield with no memories.
 A dying prince asks the PC to deliver to his father the message, "She is dead."
-Soon, the PC meets the Night Hag, a witch who is willing to help uncover the PC's past.
+The PC then meets the Night Hag, a witch who is willing to help uncover their past.
 She grants the PC passage to the Plane of Sorrow, a place where the living world collides with the world of the dead, Stygia.
 The Plane of Sorrow is inhabited by souls who are about to enter the world of undead, and Filchers, spirits notorious for their thieving nature.
 The player journeys through the world looking for answers, sometimes visiting the Plane of Sorrow.
-After several dangerous encounters, the player enters a dwarf village, Brogan's Arm.
-There, the PC discovers that someone has stolen the Cavanaugh Stone, a holy artifact of great importance.
+After several dangerous encounters, the player enters a dwarf village, Brogan's Arm, where the Cavanaugh Stone, a holy artifact of great importance, has been stolen.
 At the end of module, the player encounters a man named Caldrian, who finally reveals what happened.